kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ```

 - `gpu-1-mig1` (groups: `mig`) and `gpu-1-foo-part` (groups: `foo`, `foobar`)
-share no compatibility group, so they cannot be co-allocated on the same
+share no compatibility group, so they cannot be allocated at the same time on the same
 counter set.
 - `gpu-1-foo-part` (groups: `foo`, `foobar`) and `gpu-1-bar-part` (groups:
-`bar`, `foobar`) share the `foobar` group, so they can be co-allocated on the
+`bar`, `foobar`) share the `foobar` group, so they can be allocated at the same time on the
 same counter set.

 ### Examples